 The sliding doors offer an element of privacy to the room, without the need for bulky door knobs.
 Notice the pops of color from the black and yellow bookshelf, creating a striking counterpoint to offset the minimal space.

-Even the bathtub is structured with smooth lines and slanted edges.
+Even the bathtub features smooth lines and slanted edges.
 It sits on the polished concrete floor, visually dividing the open plan master suite.

 The concrete bathroom exudes modernism, with the collection of shapes and wooden fittings.
 The play on textures contrasts the bright open plan bedrooms.
-Only a glass screen separates the shower area from the rest of the bathroom, allowing light to flood in unobstructed.
+Only a glass screen separates the shower area from the rest of the bathroom, so the light floods in unobstructed.

 What’s great about this home is that it offers you different havens for relaxation.
 If you’re not feeling like staring off into trees, you can find your peace by the poolside.
-The concrete fire pit is another modern feature of the home.
+Another modern feature of the home is the concrete fire pit.
 There’s plenty of seating for when the homeowners and their guests want some quality time together.

 The residence exudes a modern tranquility and opens up around the house in an almost unpredictable manner.
 The area is absolutely stunning and fully functional, it’s no wonder the owners are heads over heels for their new home.
 With an ambitious design vision, the designers were able to work hand in hand with owners to bring their dream home to completion.